 And that’s EGX done for another year.
-Rather than being at the NEC Birmingham, this time the event had moved to ExCeL London so thousands of gamers hit the capital between 17 and 20 October 2019 to get their hands on the latest video game releases and talk to developers about their projects.
+Rather than being at the NEC Birmingham, the event had moved to ExCeL London so thousands of gamers hit the capital between 17 and 20 October 2019 to get their hands on the latest releases and talk to developers about their projects.

 After some calculations back in April, I found that over 45% of the games due to be displayed at EGX Rezzed had either appeared at the expos since 2017 or were already available for purchase.
 That figure has increased over the past several years and the line-up advertised on the EGX website didn’t do anything to buck the trend.
 This explains why my other-half and I were a little apprehensive as we drove into the city last Thursday and Friday; would what we would discover there make the trip worthwhile?